maziac/DeZog/documentation/Usage.md

 - The asserts are checked in the list file.
 I.e. whenever you change an ASSERT it is not immediately used.
 You have to assemble a new list file and start the debugger anew.
 - ASSERTs are disabled by default.
 If you want to have asserts enabled after launch then put "-ASSERT enabled" in the "commandsAfterLaunch" settings.
 - Other than for sjasmplus ASSERTs are evaluated also in not assembled areas, e.g. in case the surrounding IF/ENDIF is not valid.
+- As a special form you can also define an ASSERT without any condition.
+This will act as a breakpoint that will always be hit when the program counter reaches the instruction.

 ### Breakpoint conditions